MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 ### Optimize queries that have both a filter and an ORDER BY clause

 Although queries that have a filter and an `ORDER BY` clause will normally use a range index, they'll be more efficient if they can be served from a composite index.
 In addition to modifying the indexing policy, you should add all properties in the composite index to the `ORDER BY` clause.
 This change to the query will ensure that it uses the composite index.
-You can observe the impact by running a query on the [nutrition](https://github.com/CosmosDB/labs/blob/master/dotnet/setup/NutritionData.json) dataset:

 #### Original